 E-course Ancient Jewels

-5,000 years of jewellery
+5,000 years of Middle Eastern jewellery

 All you need is 15 minutes

-So this course is not another item on your to do-list.
+This course is not another item on your to do-list.
 This course is the break you’ve been wanting!

-All you need is 15 minutes and an Internet connection.
 You could be enjoying the first episode in 10 minutes from now….!

-a timeline of adornment
+timeline of ancient jewellery

 What will I learn?